Hofls/useful-info/cookbooks/psychology/psychology.md

 * `Psychology` - study of mind and behavior (to explain, predict and change it)
 * `Psychotherapy` - use of psychological methods to help change behavior, increase happiness and overcome problems
 * `Psychiatry` - medical specialty devoted to the diagnosis, prevention, and treatment of mental disorders.
 Focused on medications.
-* A lot of early psychology ideas turned out to be false (e.g. Freud, Jung, Adler)
+* Warning №1!
+A lot of early psychology ideas turned out to be false (e.g. Freud, Jung, Adler)
+* Warning №2!
+Science faces replication crisis (independent researches are unable to replicate study)

 ## Psychology types
 #### Evolutionary psychology